 It is difficult for advisers who worked on commission model all their lives, to suddenly move to the fee only model.
 Fee only model is difficult to execute and offers lower monetary compensation.
 It also demands a higher degree of competence which many advisers lack.

 This is a new and untested business model.
-Most advisers are not sure whether they will get enough fee paying clients or not.
-Even if client agrees to pay fee in the first year, getting him to pay fee from second year onwards for review is tough.
+Most advisers are not sure if they will get enough fee paying clients.
+Even if client agrees to pay fee in the first year, getting him to pay fee from second year onward for review is tough.
 Most advisers have close relatives and friends as clients.
 It is uncomfortable to charge fee from such clients though the amount of work involved is same.
 Record keeping and compliance that comes with SEBI RIA is also something advisers are not used to.
-It is question of very survival for most advisers while thinking about fee only model.
+It is a question of very survival for most advisers while thinking about fee only model.

 Working on this untested business model demands conviction in it.
 And it is difficult to form this conviction for advisers because there is no acceptance for it in the adviser community they move in.
 This is as tough as changing the religion for many advisers.
-Even genuine advisers are in dilemma whether to go for it or not.
+Even genuine advisers are in a dilemma whether or not to go for it.

 There is one safe way out of this dilemma.
 Advisers can go for SEBI RIA registration, move to fee only model and transfer their commission business in the name of some close relative or friend.
 This solves the problem since both commission and fee can be earned at the same time.
 Most advisers would prefer this route instead of the cleaner fee only advisory.

 No adviser choses flat fee only model because it pays him more.
-He choses it because it is better option for his clients.
+He choses it because it is a better option for his clients.
 He choses it because he values professional ethics and principles more than the money he earns.
-He choses it because it is more honest and upright way of earning money in financial advisory.
-Therefore, even when other advisers around him get paid more for doing less, he can be indifferent about it because earning more money is not the primary motive for him but doing “What is Right”.
+It is more honest and upright way of earning money in financial advisory.
+Therefore, even when other advisers around him earn more more for doing less, he can be indifferent about it; because earning more money is not the primary motive for him but doing “What is Right”.